mcordingley/Inverse.js/README.md

     container.bind(name, callback);

 Just provide it with a name and the callback that you intend to use with it.
-When this callback is called, it will be provided the container instance as its first argument.
+When this callback is called, it will be provided the container instance as its `this` value.
 This enables bound factory functions to then use the container to create their own dependencies.
+The callback is then provided with any additional arguments that were given to `make`.

 ### singleton